domesticworkerprivacy/domesticworkerprivacy.github.io/index.md

 **Get comfortable with your site’s privacy settings**

-You can check out these quick privacy guides for your favorite sites to understand which privacy options they have.
+You can check out these quick privacy guides for your favourite sites to understand which privacy options they have.
 Wherever possible, it is valuable to reduce how much information about you is public and accessible online.
-Sometimes these settings can be confusing; you don’t have to read all of these guides but you may find the links helpful to have.
+Sometimes these settings can be confusing; you don’t have to read all of these guides, but you may find the links helpful to have.
 One way to make this easier is teaming up with a friend to check your privacy settings together.
 - [Facebook](https://www.facebook.com/about/basics/stay-safe-and-secure)
 - [Google (Gmail, Google Photos, YouTube, etc.)](https://myaccount.google.com/security?pli=1)
 - [imo](https://www.ecpat.lk/wp-content/uploads/2015/12/Imo-Security-Privacy-Settings.pdf)